The VAT domestic reverse charge for buildings and construction services is now in force (as of 1 March 2021).

 Unlike CIS, where a charity is acting as end user and engages its trading subsidiary to perform construction services, there will be no requirement for the trading subsidiary to account for VAT using the reverse charge, i.e. VAT will be accounted for under the normal method.

 In order to ensure that the charity is not caught out by the new legislation, all subcontractors acting within the supply chain should be informed in writing of the charity’s end user status.
 The charity should inform its subcontractors of its trading subsidiaries which are also included in the supply chain as an end user.
-This treatment will ensure that VAT is correctly charged and accounted for, and there will be no requirement for the charity to operate reverse charge. *Update* There will also be an amendment to the original legislation, which was laid in April 2019, to make it a requirement that for businesses to be excluded from the reverse charge because they are end users or intermediary suppliers, they must inform their sub-contractors in writing that they are end users or intermediary supplier
+This treatment will ensure that VAT is correctly charged and accounted for, and there will be no requirement for the charity to operate reverse charge.
+For businesses to be excluded from the reverse charge because they are end users or intermediary suppliers, they must inform their sub-contractors in writing that they are end users or intermediary supplier

 The default position where an end user does not inform its subcontractors of the correct status is for VAT to be accounted for under the reverse charge so it is important that benefiting charities report this to their subcontractors.